torvalds/linux/Documentation/media/uapi/dvb/intro.rst

    streams it also contains data streams with information about the programs offered in this or other streams of the same provider.

-MPEG2 audio and video decoder
+Audio and video decoder
-   The main targets of the demultiplexer are the MPEG2 audio and video decoders.
-After decoding they pass on the uncompressed audio and video to the computer screen or (through a PAL/NTSC encoder) to a TV set.
+   The main targets of the demultiplexer are audio and video decoders.
+After decoding, they pass on the uncompressed audio and video to the computer screen or to a TV set.

    .. note::